-Because you two are just getting to know each other, it’s not assumed that you’d have all the answers to their every problem from the first encounter.
+Because you two are just getting to know each other, it’s not assumed (or it shouldn’t be) that you’d have all the answers to their every problem from the first encounter.
 (How could you?)

 A therapeutic partnership is a relationship where history is established and connections are made that enable the clinician to see the appropriate path more clearly and the patient to make incremental and meaningful changes.

 The therapeutic partnership slowly but surely changes the terrain for your client (which is where the healing really happens).
 Their internal terrain makes a shift through the diet, lifestyle and therapeutic interventions you employ, and the healing terrain (and potential) shift because the relationship itself changes the hormonal milieu.

 Did you catch that last part?
 It’s so important, I’ll say it again:

 The healing potential of your client will shift in response to your interactions with her because the relationship itself changes the hormonal milieu.

 Trust and empathy lead to a chemical environment that induces the healing potential.
 You have the opportunity to activate the transformation from stuck to healing with the practice of Functional empathy.

 When both you and your client have the opportunity to be vulnerable in a way that only you can provide, two magical things happen:

 The problem you’re facing in your practice today could be anything from noncompliance, to not finding resolution (root cause) for your clients, to feeling like your clients are holding back information or emotions, to feeling like you just don’t know enough to help them.